 Everyone 18 and older should have an HCP form.

 Choosing the correct person to become your health care agent is an important part of advance care planning.
-This individual may have significant influence over the care you receive.
 Learn how to choose a good health care proxy (agent).

 How do I name someone as my health care agent?

-What decisions can a health care agent make on my behalf?
+What rights does a health care agent have on my behalf?

 Though exact laws vary by state, agents are guaranteed certain rights, such as the right to be told about your illness, to know about the treatment options your doctor recommends along with their possible risks, and the right to consent to or deny any treatment.